Get us in your inbox

 Where is it?
 Walker St.

 Which room?
 Slave to the sun?
-Book the Corner King for ample natural light, which streams in through the three double height windows.
+Book the Corner King for ample natural light, which streams in through the three double-height windows.

 Time Out tip: Don't miss your chance to have a drink at The Flower Shop Rooftop pop-up.
-The hotel's Happy Bee terrace has been completely transformed with more flowers than you can shake a watering can at and the cocktail menu has had a flroal makeover.
+The hotel's Happy Bee terrace has been completely transformed with more flowers than you can shake a watering can at and the cocktail menu has had a floral makeover.

 Looking for hotels in Soho?